realodix/dessert-dev/README.md

 ## Usage

-Realodix\NextProject offers you five functions to write your tests:
+NextProject offers you five functions to write your tests:

 - `Assert::that($actual)`
 - `ass($actual)`